-On the other hand, developers API provided by VSPC allows your program to access the data written to virtual serial port by communications application and it also allows responding with your own data.
-The data will be read by the communications application from the virtual serial port as if it were read from a physical port.
+From the other side, your program using developer API gets all the data written to the virtual serial port by communications application.
+Then your application may respond with your own data which will be read by the communications application from the virtual serial port the same way like it read from a physical port.

 The event driven architecture is a soft snap.
-You don't have to check ports periodically in order to find whether their state is changed or new data is available for reading from the virtual port.
-Just define the needed function in your program that will be triggered automatically by the appropriate event and that will process the data.
+You don't have to check ports periodically in order to find whether signals has been changed or new data is available for reading from the virtual serial port.
+Just define the needed routine in your code that will be triggered automatically by the appropriate event and that will process the data.

-At the same time the Virtual Serial Port Control immediately notifies your application about any actions done to the serial port by the communications application (port opening/closing, setting DTR/RTS handshake, baudrate setting, XON/XOFF symbols setting, etc).
+At the same time the Virtual Serial Port Control immediately notifies your application about any actions done to the serial port by the communications application (port opening/closing, setting DTR/RTS handshake, baudrate settings, XON/XOFF settings, etc.).

-VSPC provides a developer with full control over virtual serial port.
-VSPC + virtual serial port can as much as a serial device + a physical serial port.
-Moreover, VSPC drives virtual serial port the same way as a serial device drives a physical serial port.
+The API provides a developer with full control over virtual serial port.
+The API in conjunction with virtual serial port can do as much as physical serial device in conjunction with a real serial port.
+The solution communicates with a virtual serial port in the same way as a serial device communicates with a physical serial port.

 Virtual serial ports look and work like real hardware ports.